 The Hidden Homeless

-On Wednesday, March 4, at the Spokane International Film Festival (SpIFF) we premiered The Hidden Homeless: Families Experiencing Homelessness.
+On Wednesday, March 4, we premiered The Hidden Homeless: Families Experiencing Homelessness at the Spokane International Film Festival (SpIFF).
 This represents our second installment in the My Road Leads Home series and looks at families experiencing homelessness in our community.
 We shine a light on the amazing work being done by ministries like Family Promise of Spokane and their Open Doors 24/7 Family Shelter, along with St. Margaret’s Family Shelter and the work of The Salvation Army.
-The 27-minute short-version of the documentary we premiered at SpIFF is now available for viewing!
-The full-length (75-minute) version will soon be premiered on Community Minded TV (Comcast Channel 14 in Spokane).
-After the broadcast premiere, we will post the full-length version on this page, so STAY TUNED!
+Both the shorter SpIFF version and the full-length Director’s Cut recently had their Broadcast Premiere on Community-Minded Television (Comcast Channel 14)!

 The Spokane Homeless Connect

-Our First Full-length Documentary was filmed in January of 2019 (and Premiered in May.
-See below), The Spokane Homeless Connect looks at an annual event that highlights how a community can come together to offer practical, meaningful help to those struggling with homelessness, or trying hard to avoid it.
+We filmed our first full-length documentary in January of 2019 and held a public premiere in May at the Spokane Public Library (See below).
+The Spokane Homeless Connect looks at an annual homeless services event that highlights how a community can come together to offer practical, meaningful help to those struggling with homelessness, or trying hard to avoid it.
 At My Road Leads Home, we don’t want to run around documenting “homeless train wrecks.”
 We want to document people and agencies who know how to build railroads, who know how to make a difference, and who can teach us how to make a difference, too.

 Reactions To My Road Leads Home

 I have to say, you knocked it out of the park! – Michelle C.

 It shares firsthand stories in a dignified way, it shows the great work and diversity of services in the community and it highlights the realities of the struggle of homelessness that I don’t believe lay-people often consider. . .
 Well done! – Angela S.